degville/snap-docs/docs/how-to-guides/work-with-snaps/configure-snaps.md

 The `{...}` in the output indicates that there are further options beneath the current key name level.

 [quote]
-:information_source: If there are no configuration options, you will see `error: snap <snap name> has no configuration`.
+ⓘ  If there are no configuration options, you will see `error: snap <snap name> has no configuration`.
 [/quote]

 To explore configuration options, append the key name to the *get* command: